shelleyolivia/learn-tutorials/mirror/01-mirror-setup.md

 {% sidenote title="Box 1.1: What is MetaMask?" %}
 [MetaMask](https://metamask.io/) is a crypto wallet built as a browser extension that allows you to interact with Ethereum and Ethereum-compatible blockchains as well as dApps built on top of them.

 > **Warning**: The **private key** environment variable is required to deploy the smart contract in [Step X]().
 Despite the fact that the `.env.local` file has been placed in `.gitignore`, we recommend you create a wallet whose sole purpose is its use in tutorials and local development.
-That way, you can mitigate the risk of exposing your actual wallet's private keys.
+That way, you can mitigate the risk of exposing your wallet's private key.

 With the environment variables in place, we're ready to compile and run the dApp.